 About us

 Synchestra is a Belgian company, and was founded in 2021, after several years of preparatory work.
-Synchestra is not an ordinary commercial company.
+We are not an ordinary commercial company.
 Synchestra arose from a passion for music and the wish to give every musician the feeling to play together with a real orchestra.

-Because playing together with an orchestra is magical.
-We think that this musical experience should not be the exclusive privilege of the most talented musicians.
+Playing together with an orchestra is magical.
+We believe that this musical experience should not be the exclusive privilege of the most talented musicians.

 Playing together with an orchestra should be something that every musician should be able to experience.
-That's why in the first place Synchestra wants to be a Community, a meeting place for musicians with a common passion.
-For musicians who work hard for months on end to be able to perform that breathtaking aria, that grandiose concerto, that incomparable choral work and to turn it into an unforgettable goose-bump moment.
+That is why Synchestra wants to be first and foremost a Community, a meeting place for musicians with a common passion.
+For musicians who work hard for months to be able to perform that breathtaking aria, that grandiose concerto, that matchless choral work and turn it into an unforgettable goosebump moment.

 Our history